Teradata/covalent/src/platform/http/README.md

 ```

-Also, you need to bootstrap the interceptors provider
+Also, you need to bootstrap the interceptor providers
 ```
 import { HTTP_PROVIDERS } from '@angular/http';
 import { provideInterceptors } from '@covalent/http';